darkobits/atra/README.md

   <img src="https://user-images.githubusercontent.com/441546/44255341-99bba280-a1ba-11e8-81b9-dcf669d42306.png" style="max-width: 100%">
 </a>

-Astra is a theme for Visual Studio Code, heavily-inspired by (could be considered a fork of) the [Spacegray](https://github.com/ionutvmi/spacegray-vscode) / [Base 16 Ocean Dark](https://github.com/chriskempson/base16) themes, available for several IDEs.
+Astra is a theme for Visual Studio Code, heavily-inspired by the Base 16 Ocean Dark palette.

 ## Pairs Well With